The Poster Fair (FAQ)

 - Each and every student must participate in

 the poster fair.
-A place for each student will automatically be
+A place for each group will automatically be

 assigned.
-A group of n students will get n poster boards
+Due to limited space, a group of n students will get at most n

-must be cleared stated and visible.
+must be cleared stated and visible in the posters.
 Ask your

 - All posters must exhibit the group